nrwinner/fantastext.js/README.md

 # Cons
-* The goToElement function DOES REQUIRE JQUERY (sorry I'm terribly with JavaScript animation)
+* The goToElement function DOES REQUIRE JQUERY (sorry I'm terrible with JavaScript animation)